javierOrtega95/skill-enhancement-react/projects/06-react-router-clone/README.md

 # TASK

 Create a React Router clone

-- Create a way to make MPA (Multiple Page Applications)
 - Create a way to make SPA (Single Page Applications)
 - Enable navigating between pages with the back button
 - Create a Link component to make it declarative